DiamondBond/mydwm/README.md

-# diamond's personal dwm build

-dwm - dynamic window manager
+diamond's dwm - dynamic window manager build
 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.